wkhere/erl-heaps/README.md

 * `delete_by_value`

-This is an extension of a classic priority heap which has only first three operation.
+This is an extension of a classic priority heap which has only first three operations.
 The A* algo uses deletion by value and it was beneficial to have this operation be faster than linear.

 Internally, the heap is just a joint of gb_tree holding priority heap